The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 * [ ] Provide an embed code for embeddables or request a story shell for interactives.
 * [ ] Send the live URL address and time story will be available to promote.
 * [ ] Suggest homepage art, which can be a gif or a static image.
+    * [ ] HP art should be cut to: **1160 X 629**
-    * [ ] If time allows, offer a thumbnail to be used at smaller display sizes.
+    * [ ] If time allows, offer a thumbnail to be used at smaller display sizes - this thumbnail should also be cut to 1160 X 629 (Yes, it will look huge, but it will run small on the site).
 This option should be more graphical.
     ie: ![](/assets/new_share.jpg)
 * [ ] Remind them to send an alert for the story at publish time.